Acacia signata

-Acacia signata is a tree or shrub belonging to the genus Acacia and the subgenus Juliflorae that is endemic to western Australia.
+Acacia signata is a species of tree or shrub in the family Fabaceae that is endemic to western Australia.

 Description

 The slender, straggly, weeping tree or shrub typically grows to a height of 1 to 4 m.
 The pendulous or arching branchlets are often covered in a fine white powder.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The evergreen phyllodes usually have a pendulous forn with a linear to linear-elliptic shape and are straight to slightly curved.
 The grey-green and coriaceous phyllodes have a length of 10 to 20 cm and a width of 4 to 10 mm and have numerous fine nerves numerous and a prominent yellow coloured pulvinus.
 It blooms from August to October producing yellow flowers.
 The inflorescences occur in groups of one to four flower-spikes with a cylindrical shape.
 The spikes have a length of 12 to 23 mm and a diameter of 6 to 7.5 mm.
 The coriaceous seed pods that form after flowering have a curved to linear shape and are raised over seeds.
 The pods have a length of up to 7 cm and have a width of 5 to 6 mm and are glabrous with a powdery white coating.
 The glossy dark brown seeds inside are arranged longitudinally and have a compressed subdiscoid shape with a length of 4 to 4.5 mm.